andrewnjoo/express-ts-fly/how-to.md

 CMD ["npm", "start"]
 ```

-Then launch the app with fly (follow the prompts)
+Then launch the app with fly (follow the prompts):

 ```
 fly launch